-Telemedicine is the latest tool being used in the fight to combat obesity.
+Did you know telemedicine is the latest tool being used to combat obesity?
 In the United States alone, more than one third of adults and 17 percent of children are clinically obese.
-The obesity crisis, as many doctors have called it, has been steadily getting worse.
-In 1999, 30.5 percent of adults and 13.9 percent of children were clinically obese.
-In the last twenty years, those numbers have risen to over 1/3 of adults and 17 percent of children as being clinically obese.
-With 78 million adults and 12 million children today suffering the effects of obesity, doctors are turning to weight loss telemedicine as a potential solution to step the rising tide of obesity-related diseases like type 2 diabetes and heart disease.
+And the obesity crisis is getting worse; in 1999, 30.5 percent of adults and 13.9 percent of children were clinically obese, but today those numbers have risen to over 33 percent of adults and 17 percent of children.

 Telemedicine for Weight Loss Studies Show Positive Results

-In a study using telemedicine for weight loss, participants underwent a 12 week study where they used the app and website for MyFitnessPal to track their food intake and exercise and wireless weight loss monitoring devices.
-Participants where also provided with weekly educational materials.
+In a study using telemedicine for weight loss, participants underwent a 12 week study where they used the app MyFitnessPal to track their food intake and exercise and wireless weight loss monitoring devices.
+Participants were also provided with weekly educational materials.
 Some participants were given weekly on-on-one coaching telemedicine sessions with a registered dietitian.

 According to the study, participants who were given weekly telehealth for weight loss sessions lost an average of 16 pounds.
 The control group only lost 3 pounds on average.
-Those who received telemedicine sessions also lost almost 20% of their body fat.
-The control group only lost about 3%.
+Those who received telemedicine sessions also lost almost 20 percent of their body fat, while the control group only lost about 3 percent.